-In July I found myself presented with a great opportunity; I had the chance to take everything I have learned from non-profits, museums, Mayor’s Offices and mentors and dump it into a small room on the third floor of a school in LA.
+In July of 2015 I found myself presented with a great opportunity; I had the chance to take everything I have learned from non-profits, museums, Mayor’s Offices and mentors and dump it into a small room on the third floor of a school in Los Angeles.
 The great thing about formal education is that we still have summer break which gave me two months to really think about how to tackle this project.
 Every activity and choice I made over the summer was with the lens of building and documenting this process for others.

 I read a ton of books, blogs and articles.
 Below is a list of some of the most helpful books:

 I have a goal of maintaining a GoodReads account so that you can see the most up to date information I am consuming in printed form: you can find the list HERE.

 Where I am today is a direct product of my network.
 Here are some elements of my network that are greatly influencing my current work.
 I invite you to learn from them too!